Prof Thomas Borody

 His first FMT in 1988 was carried out on a patient with colitis and she remains free of colitis for over 25 years.

-To date, Dr Borody’s CDD has completed close to 14,000 FMT treatments.
+To date, Prof Borody’s CDD has completed close to 14,000 FMT treatments.

 He later licensed quadruple antibiotic therapy now marketed as Pylera.